-We are an integrated manufacturer of private label tissue products, including paper towels, bathroom tissue and paper napkins for the consumer, or "at-home," market.
-We produce bulk tissue paper, known as parent rolls and convert parent rolls into finished products.
-Our operations have been tailored to serve our core customer base of dollar stores and other discount retailers.
-We have focused on the dollar stores or value retailers and discount retail market because of their consistent order patterns and low number of stock keeping units or SKUs in this market.
-By dollar stores, we mean retailers which offer a limited selection across a broad range of products at everyday low prices in a smaller store format.
-As part of our growth strategy, we undertook an expansion project which included the purchase and installation of a new converting line and the construction of a new converted product warehouse.
-This project, which we completed in mid-2010, had three main objectives: increase the capacity of our converting operation, provide the capability to produce higher-quality mid-tier converted products and reduce warehousing costs by centralizing all warehousing and shipping.
+We are an integrated manufacturer of tissue products serving the private label consumer, or "at-home," tissue market.
+We produce bulk tissue paper, known as parent rolls, and convert parent rolls into finished products, including paper towels, bathroom tissue and paper napkins.
+We sell any remaining parent rolls to other converters who operate mainly in the away-from-home tissue converting business.
+Our core customer base consists of dollar stores and other discount retailers.
+By dollar stores, we mean retailers that offer a limited selection across a broad range of products at everyday low prices in a smaller store format.
+We have focused on the dollar stores (which are also referred to as value retailers) and the broader discount retail market because of their overall market growth, consistent order patterns and low number of stock keeping units or SKUs.
+The at-home tissue market consists of several quality levels, including a value tier, mid-tier and premium tier.
+Our historical business strategy has focused on the value tier market, primarily due to the dollar stores' concentration of product offerings in that market and, to some extent, limitations of certain manufacturing equipment.
+As part of our growth strategy, we began to systematically invest in manufacturing assets to improve quality, expand our product offerings and strengthen our position as a low cost manufacturer.
+This began with the start-up of a new paper machine in 2006 which provided the opportunity to produce parent rolls for value tier, mid-tier and premium tier converted products and improved our cost structure.
+Further, we undertook an expansion project that included the purchase and installation of a new converting line and the construction of a new converted product warehouse in mid-2010.
+This project had three main objectives: increase the capacity of our converting operation, provide the capability to produce higherquality mid-tier and premium tier converted products and reduce warehousing costs by centralizing all warehousing and shipping.
 While we have customers located throughout the United States, most of our products are distributed within an approximate 900-mile radius of our Oklahoma facility.
 However, our sales efforts are focused on an area within approximately 500 miles of our facility in northeast Oklahoma, which includes Texas, Oklahoma, Kansas, Missouri, Arkansas, Nebraska and Iowa.
 Because we are one of the few tissue paper manufacturers in this area, we typically have lower freight costs to our customers' distribution centers located in our target region.
 At-home tissue market growth has historically been closely correlated to population growth and as such, performs well in a variety of economic conditions.
-Our target region has experienced strong population growth in the past five years relative to the national average and these trends are expected to continue.
+Our target region has experienced strong population growth for the ten years ended 2010 relative to the national average, and these trends are expected to continue.